 Acquired Nystagmus, on the other hand, develops later in life due to various factors such as neurological disorders, trauma, medication side effects, or inner ear dysfunction.
 Neurological conditions like multiple sclerosis, stroke, brain tumours, or head injuries can disrupt the neural pathways responsible for coordinating eye movements, leading to involuntary oscillations of the eyes.
 Similarly, certain medications, especially those affecting the central nervous system, can induce Nystagmus as a side effect.
 Additionally, inner ear disorders such as Meniere's disease or vestibular neuritis can disturb the balance mechanisms that influence eye movements, resulting in acquired Nystagmus.
 Understanding the underlying causes of Nystagmus is essential for accurate diagnosis and effective management of the condition.

-In addition to the clinical examination, diagnostic tests such as visual acuity testing, refraction (eyeglass prescription measurement), and visual field assessment may be performed to evaluate the patient's overall visual function and detect any associated vision problems.
+In addition to the clinical examination, diagnostic tests such as visual acuity testing, refraction (spectacle prescription measurement), and visual field assessment may be performed to evaluate the patient's overall visual function and detect any associated vision problems.
 Imaging studies such as magnetic resonance imaging (MRI) or computed tomography (CT) scans may be ordered to assess the brain and neurological structures for any abnormalities or lesions that could be causing Nystagmus.

 Overall, a thorough evaluation of the patient's medical history, symptoms, and clinical findings, combined with appropriate diagnostic tests, is essential for accurately diagnosing Nystagmus and determining the underlying cause or contributing factors.
 This comprehensive approach enables eye care professionals to develop an individualised treatment plan tailored to the specific needs and goals of each patient.